Tuning Fork Density Meter

 How Do You Install a Pressure Transmitter?

 Pressure transmitter installation follows four stages: select the tap and mounting location, run impulse tubing with proper slope, mount and orient the transmitter body, then wire and commission the 4-20 mA loop.
 Roughly 80 % of installation quality comes from the first two stages — planning and piping — while physical mounting and wiring account for the remaining 20 %.
+See the same of-reading vs of-full-scale logic on torque sensors for the engineer’s full decision tree.

 1. Choose the measurement point.
 Pick a straight pipe run with at least 5 D upstream and 3 D downstream of the tap.
 Avoid dead legs, elbows, and control-valve outlets.